Home » Environment » Global Warming

 Frequency of Extreme Weather Events is Increasing

-Across the globe, extreme weather events have increased in occurrence.
-For example, forest fires in California have become an annual event.
-Also, it is increasing in frequency each year.
-Most recently, we have recorded the phenomena of heat waves in Antarctica.
-The intensity of cyclones in the Bay of Bengal region has increased.
+Extreme weather events are happening more often around the world.
+For example, forest fires in California are now a yearly occurrence and are getting more frequent.
+We’ve also seen heat waves in Antarctica recently, and cyclones in the Bay of Bengal are becoming stronger.
 Similarly, the frequency of occurrence of El Niño and La Niña has reduced from once in 8–10 years to once in 3–4 years now.
 More frequent episodes of floods and drought are being recorded every year across the world.

 Melting of Ice